-Contract & Research Support Program (CRSP), a unit of the Office for Research & Discovery (ORD), assists the University of Arizona research community in its efforts to secure external funding through the timely negotiation of award agreement terms and conditions that comply with Board of Regents policy, and state law, and which minimize the risk to university resources.
+Contract & Research Support Program (CRSP), a unit of Research, Discovery & Innovation (RDI), assists the University of Arizona research community in its efforts to secure external funding through the timely negotiation of award agreement terms and conditions that comply with Board of Regents policy, and state law, and which minimize the risk to university resources.

 Contract & Research Support Program (CRSP) is responsible for the timely negotiation of terms and conditions contained in award documents for the purpose of ensuring that these terms comply with Board of Regents policies, and state law.
 CRSP also provides training to faculty and departments regarding the contract process.
 CRSP is an experienced resource for faculty and staff who conduct research and who work to advance the University’s strategic goals through externally funded projects and programs.